ditchallaway/Hippy-Crack/README.md

 ## Step 5: Setting up a dev server

-Most static-site generators provide a development server out of the box but not Hydrogen.
-Hydrogen gives all the power to you, so you can setup our own development server.
+Most static-site generators provide a development server out of the box but not Hippy Crack.
+Hippy Crack gives all the power to you, so you can setup our own development server.
 Here is a simple development server setup with hot reloading.

-We need some way to re-run hydrogen when files change and push the updates to the browser.
+We need some way to re-run Hippy Crack when files change and push the updates to the browser.
 We can use `nodemon` `live-server` `npm-run-all` packages

 Install packages